 Yet, despite its apparent and critical importance, market share is not given the importance it deserves.

 Internally focused metrics can often be deceiving because the findings might comfort you in terms of the internal performance of your enterprise.
-But when you stretch the comparison to include competitors’ performance too, the same findings may reveal a below-par performance situation.
+But when you stretch the comparison to include competitors' performance too, the same findings may reveal a current market share that is solidly below-par.

 It goes without saying that a high market share puts a company at a competitive advantage.
 Because they are able to produce more and sell fast, they benefit from lower operational costs and speedy ROI.